aws/aws-sam-cli/designs/sam_build_cmd.rst

 Out-of-Scope
 ------------
 #.
+Ability to provide arbitrary build commands for each Lambda Function runtime.
+This will either override the built-in
+   default or add build support for languages/tools that SAM CLI does not support (ex: java+gradle).
+#.
 Supports adding data files ie. files that are not referenced by the package manager (ex: images, css etc)
 #.
 Support to exclude certain files from the built artifact (ex: using .gitignore or using regex)
 #.
+Support for building the app for debugging locally with debug symbols (ex: Golang)
+#.
+Support caching dependencies & re-installing them only when the dependency manifest changes
+   (ex: by maintaining hash of package.json)
+#.
 If the app contains a ``buildspec.yaml``, automatically run it using CodeBuild Local.
 #.
 Watch for file changes and build automatically (ex: ``sam build --watch``)
 #.
 Support other build systems by default Webpack, Yarn or Gradle.
 #.
 Support in AWS CLI, ``aws cloudformation``, suite of commands
 #.
 Support for fine-grained hooks (ex: hooks that run pre-build, post-build, etc)
+#.
+Support one dependency manifest per app, shared by all the Lambda functions (this is usually against best practices)

 User Experience Walkthrough